Kō-hyōteki-class submarine: Pearl Harbor attack

 Five of these boats participated in the Pearl Harbor attack, with possibly two actually making it into the harbor.
 Secret war records show that submarine crews had been ordered to scuttle their subs after the attack and provisions were made to recover stranded crews.
-Of the five used at Pearl Harbor, No.19 was captured with its pilot Kazuo Sakamaki where it grounded on the east side of Oahu.
+Of the five used at Pearl Harbor, No.19 was captured with its pilot Kazuo Sakamaki where it grounded on the east side of Oʻahu.
 During World War II, No.19 was put on tour across the United States to help sell War Bonds.
 Now a U.S. National Historic Landmark, No.19 is an exhibit at the National Museum of the Pacific War in Fredericksburg, Texas.

-A second Pearl Harbor midget submarine, No.18, was located by U.S. Navy divers and US Marine Divers in training including Laurence McInnis and Fred Stock of A Company, 3rd Recon Battalion, off Keehi Lagoon east of the Pearl Harbor entrance on 13 June 1960.
+A second Pearl Harbor midget submarine, No.18, was located by U.S. Navy divers and U.S. Marine divers in training including Laurence McInnis and Fred Stock of the A Company, 3rd Recon Battalion, off Keʻehi Lagoon east of the Pearl Harbor entrance on 13 June 1960.
 The submarine had been damaged by a depth charge attack and abandoned by its crew before it could fire its torpedoes.
+It is unknown what happened to its two crew as their bodies were never found.
 This submarine was restored and placed on display at the Naval Academy Etajima 15 March 1962.

-The midget submarine attacked by Ward (DD-139) at 6:37 a.m. on 7 December, No.20, was located in 400 meters (1,312 feet) of water five miles outside Pearl Harbor by a University of Hawaii research submersible on 28 August 2002.
-It was visited at approximately 6:30 am local time, by an Okeanos explorer ROV, on 7 December 2016, 75 years after it was sunk.
+The midget submarine attacked by Ward (DD-139) at 6:37 a.m. on 7 December, No.20, was located in 400 meters (1,312 feet) of water five miles outside Pearl Harbor by a University of Hawaiʻi research submersible on 28 August 2002.
+It was visited at approximately 6:30 a.m. local time, by an Okeanos explorer ROV, on 7 December 2016, 75 years after it was sunk.

 A fourth submarine, No.22, entered the harbor and fired its torpedoes at Curtiss (AV-4) and Monaghan (DD-354).
 Both of those torpedoes missed and are believed to have hit a dock at Pearl City and the shore of Ford Island.
 This submarine was sunk by Monaghan at 8:43 a.m. on 7 December and later recovered and used as fill during construction of a new landside pier at the Pearl Harbor submarine base.
 The hulk was uncovered again in 1952 but was so badly corroded by chlorine gas from the electrical batteries that it was again reburied at the same location.
 The crew's remains are still entombed in the submarine.